 As I write this post, it is approaching New Year’s, and like many if not most people, I do some scheduled reflection at this time of the year.
 I learned about goals and the systems one needs for achieving them through training for the Olympic sport known as sprint canoe.
 While I never made the Olympic team, I was taught elite level goal setting skills.
 This post will be about a bit of what I learned from paddling.

 When I was 12, I started paddling sprint canoes and kayaks.
 I eventually specialized in canoes, finding their uniqueness and the asymmetrical nature of the technique to be both challenging and fun.
 Canoe paddlers paddle on one knee and only on one side.
 I’m a leftie.
 I liked that it was hard to do.
 I still do.
-The picture above is from the summer of 1979, when I was 15 years old, racing at a regatta in Copenhagen prior to heading off to the Junior World Championships in Tampere, Finland as part of the US junior team.
+The picture above is from the summer of 1979, when I was 15 years old, racing at a regatta in Copenhagen prior to heading off to the Junior World Championships in Tampere, Finland as part of the US Junior World Team.

 My club’s coach — or simply “Coach” as we all still know and call the man — taught all of us how to properly set goals, both long and short term.
 I’ll try to distill the basics of these teachings below.